Spousal Maintenance (Alimony)

 Dissolution of Marriage: Maintenance Awards Differ in Cases Depending on the Asset Base

-When the assets are modest and one party earns more than the other, it is likely that an award of maintenance will be deemed appropriate.
+When the assets are modest, and one party earns more than the other, it is likely that an award of maintenance will be deemed appropriate.
 The issue will be how much and for how long.
-One of the keys to figuring out how much maintenance is right, is to work with a Seattle family law attorney who has a good relationship with a vocational assessment expert who can help find potential jobs or careers for the spouse who is under- or unemployed.
-This way you can convince a judge or a mediator that your maintenance proposal is more compelling than your spouse's.
+Our lawyers have good relationships with vocational assessment experts who can help find potential jobs or careers for the spouse who is under- or unemployed.
+This way you can convince a judge or a mediator that your maintenance proposal is more compelling than your spouse’s.

 In a high asset case, if one spouse is going to receive income-generating assets, or a large liquid account, he or she may not “need” maintenance.
 This is where you may need the help of a financial expert or CPA who can analyze your asset base.
 The financial expert will help you determine what kind of income could be generated, and how this would bear on the ability of the receiving spouse to support him- or herself without maintenance.

 The amount and duration of maintenance turns on many issues that are set forth in RCW 26.09.090, the maintenance statute.
 As a practical matter, there can be a big difference between a person who has no meaningful job experience and one who took off a couple of years to stay home with small children, or someone who has out-of-date professional skills.
 In any of these cases, a vocational expert is indispensable.
 These professionals review the work history of the spouse seeking maintenance and compare it to databases containing employment and wage information.
 Vocational reports go a long way when making an argument for or against a maintenance award.
 Our legal team works closely with vocational experts to help provide valuable data to promote a fair settlement.

 Contact the Attorneys of DuBois Cary Law Group